system76/docs/content/upgrade-ubuntu.md

 ### Open Software Updater

-Open the Activities Overview by clicking on the Activities button in the top left and then search for <u>Software Updater</u>.
+Open the Applications menu by clicking on the Show Apps button on the bottom left of the home screen.
+The icon looks like a 3-by-3 grid of squares.
+Then you can type Software Updater in the search bar and open it.</u>.

 ![Updater in Overview](/images/upgrade-ubuntu/ubuntu-update.png)

 ### Configure Version Updates

 Click on **Settings…** and then select **Updates**.
+The Software Updater may run for a moment before presenting the settings button.
 You can choose to receive all updates or only LTS updates using the drop-down menu at the bottom, labeled "Notify me of a new Ubuntu version".

 Option | Result
 ------ | ------